eraofchaos/eraofchaos.github.io/Items/con_16.md

 ---
-title: "Item - Consumables -  Dark Gaze Special Skin"
+title: "Item - Consumables -  The Champion of Sephinroth"
 permalink: /Items/con_16/
-excerpt: " Dark Gaze Special Skin"
+excerpt: " The Champion of Sephinroth"
-last_modified_at: 2021-01-05
+last_modified_at: 2021-01-12
 lang: en
 ref: "con_16.md"
 toc: false